uosjapuelks/tp/docs/team/bryanelmer.md

 ### Team-based/Mentoring Contributions:

 - Implementing several key features in Fridget.
-- Assisting in code review by commenting and approving pull requests to ensure high quality implementation and coding standard, such as SLAP, are utilized.
+- Assisting in code review by commenting and approving pull requests to ensure high-quality implementation and coding standards, such as SLAP, are utilized.
-- Contributing in project management by updating issues in the issue tracker.
+- Contributing to project management by updating issues in the issue tracker.
 - Searching and fixing potential bugs.

 ### Documentation Contributions: